The Bachelorette, Des and Chris: Tears, heartbreak, romance and a marriage proposal pack finale

 LOS ANGELES - Tears.
 Some more tears.
 Lots of sniffling and then a long, "Awww."

-That's probably the best way to describe the second half of ABC's The Bachelorette finale.
+That's probably the best way to describe the second half of ABC's

 Last week threw many viewers—loyal and those who just tune in for reality-show finales—for a devastating and emotional loop as Brooks surprisingly broke it off with Des.